MARXdown/MARXdown.github.io/documentation.md

 * **Step 5**: Start annotating!
 Or read and reply to an existing annotation, with the goal of contributing to a cooperative, media-layered edition of Marx's text.

-##  What It's Doing
+##  How We're Doing It

 MARXdown is built using an extendable, static site generator called Jekyll, using a theme designed by for textual editors called Ed.
 It incorporates a conversation layer over the site with help from hypothes.is, which was developed by the W3C Web Annotation Working Group.

-MARXdown is free, non-profit, and open source.
+**MARXdown is free, non-profit, and open source.**

-#### Ed. -  A Jekyll Theme for Minimal Editions

-For more information on how to deploy Ed, a Jekyll theme developed by Alex Gil and others, to create your own lightweight reading editions [explore this repository](https://github.com/minicomp/ed)
+For more information on how to deploy Ed, a Jekyll theme developed by Alex Gil and others, and to learn how to create your own lightweight reading editions [explore this repository](https://github.com/minicomp/ed)

-#### hypothes.is

 If you're curious about hypothes.is and the great things you can do with it on the web then check out their [website here](https://web.hypothes.is).